Coryf65/DockerForDevelopers/README.md

 2. Create `.dockerignore` to not include items

-3. Build image from the `Dockerfile` using `docker build -t name/somename .`
+3. Build an image from the `Dockerfile` using `docker build -t name/somename .`

 4. Now we can see the images created `docker images`

-5.
+5. Now run our container `docker run -p port:port name/name`

+6. Now our container is running see all running with `docker ps`

 ### Common Commands